|55 Kenosia Avenue

 There is no specific test or procedure that definitively diagnoses Gorham-Stout disease, which is partly a diagnosis of exclusion.
 A diagnosis is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests including biopsies and specialized imaging techniques.

 A biopsy, which is the surgical removal and microscopic study of affected tissue, can reveal the presence of abnormal lymphatic tissue and characteristic bony changes.
 There is a caution reported in taking biopsies of rib lesions whenever possible since these biopsies may lead to chronic pleural effusions.

 Imaging techniques including plain x-rays, ultrasound, radioisotope bone scans, computerized tomography (CT) scanning, and magnetic resonance imaging (MRI) may be used to aid in obtaining a diagnosis.
 The findings for these exams may be variable, but can show dissolution, fragmentation and fracture of bones.
 These tests can also be useful in showing increased vascularity, the extent of the disease and to detect soft tissue involvement.
 “Disappearing” or missing bones may also be detected through imaging techniques.
 Newer techniques are using near infrared technologies.

-Radiation therapy, sometimes in conjunction with surgery, has also been used to treat individuals with GSS.
+Radiation therapy, sometimes in conjunction with surgery, has also been used to treat individuals with GSD.
 Radiation therapy has proven effective in treating some affected individuals, achieving pain relief and arresting the spread of osteolysis.
-Radiation therapy has also been effective in treating chylothorax, which is sometimes associated with GSS.
+Radiation therapy has also been effective in treating chylothorax, which is sometimes associated with GSD.